WELCOME, and thank you for taking the time to visit.

 You can find all the posts on Tapsbugler here.

-New information and photos will be posted from time to time, so I encourage you to bookmark this site and return periodically to check out any new material.
-And if you have bugle stories or photos you wish to share, please contact me at Jari Villanueva.
-I have tried to correctly attribute information and cite the sources of the material posted here.
-If you believe there is any problem with the accuracy of the information on this site, please let me know and I will correct it as soon as possible.
+New information and photos will be posted periodically, so I encourage you to bookmark this site and return regularly to see any new material.
+If you have bugle stories or photos you’d like to share, please contact me at Jari Villanueva.
+I have made an effort to correctly attribute information and cite the sources of the material posted here.
+If you notice any inaccuracies on this site, please let me know, and I will correct them as soon as possible.
 An excellent bibliography for my Taps research can be found at the end of my booklet, Twenty Four Notes That Tap Deep Emotions: The story of America’s most famous bugle call.
 You can read an excerpt of Twenty Four Notes here.

-All the information on this site is copyrighted, all rights reserved.
-If you wish to use any of it, please contact me here for permission, which I will usually grant.
-The bottom line is that it is important to me to get the correct information out about Taps and help enlighten people about the history of bugles in the United States.
-To this end I am willing to make this material available on the Internet.
+All the information on this site is copyrighted, with all rights reserved.
+If you want to use any of it, please contact me here for permission, which I usually grant.
+My main goal is to share accurate details about Taps and educate people about the history of bugles in the United States.
+To support this, I am happy to make this material available on the Internet.

 If you also feel it is important to spread this information, you can help support my efforts in one of several ways: